-Cohesion Policy helps making Europe fit for the digital age
+Cohesion policy: helping Europe get fit for the digital age

 The Digital Single Market initiative sets out the current EU policy framework.
 It aims to open up digital opportunities for people and business and enhance Europe's position as a world leader in the digital economy.

-EU Cohesion Policy makes a key contribution to delivering Digital Single Market objectives on the ground, in particular through significant financial allocations from the European Regional Development Fund (ERDF), totalling around EUR 20 billion over the current investment period 2014-2020, complemented by national public and private co-financing.
+EU Cohesion Policy makes a key contribution to delivering Digital Single Market objectives on the ground, in particular through significant financial allocations from the European Regional Development Fund (ERDF), totalling more than EUR 14 billion for EU financing over the current investment period 2014-2020, complemented by national public and private co-financing.
+The focus of digital investments under Cohesion Policy is to overcome the digital divide both socially and geographically, e.g. by supporting digitalisation of firms, by improving access to e-government, e-health, and digital skills, and by fostering the roll-out of broadband in remote and rural regions, so that no EU region is left behind.

 Cohesion Policy supports in particular: